Msjudy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying last 10 words of a file
+Displaying the last 10 words of a file